 b.
 Designate the relationship anew using the improved method.

 The new method of assessing hedge effectiveness shall be applied prospectively and shall also be applied to similar hedges unless the use of a different method for similar hedges is justified.
-A change in the method of assessing hedge effectiveness by an entity shall not be considered a change in accounting principle as defined in Topic 250.
+A change in the method of assessing hedge effectiveness by an entity shall not be considered a change in accounting principle as defined in SSAP No. 3—Accounting Changes and Corrections of Errors.
 (815-20-35-20)

 U.S. GAAP ASC Excerpts Excluded from Exhibit A